md2conf/md2conf/README.md

 - Extensible by design

 This toolset designed to support "docs-as-code" approach to use markdown as a docs source and Confluence as a publishing platform.
+The "dump" functionality allow to easy create initial docs in markdown based on a Confluence content.

 ## Installation